 • Travel: Tripadvisor

-• To be asked “What’s your process?” is as unanswerable question as “What’s your favorite method?” is.
-(The best methods are the ones fit for purpose.)
-The Design Squiggle might be the most honest process representation (e.g., non-linear, emergent).
-That said, many processes gathered in Hugh Dubberly’s compendium are also valid.
+• To be asked “What’s your process?” is as unanswerable as “What’s your favorite method?”
+(The best methods are the ones fit for purpose and get the job done.)
+The Design Squiggle may be one of the more honest process representations out there.
+That said, many processes gathered in Hugh Dubberly’s compendium can be valid.
+Or not.
 Point is, responses vary by the particulars of context and scenario.
 That said, here’s a handful of things I bear in mind when engaging with problems and constraints:

 • Listen ➔ Keep listening ➔ Never stop listening ➔ Open the junk drawer at some point